 This might sound obvious, but it isn’t.
 According to Gartner, only 5% of businesses let their customers know how they have changed in response to feedback.
 Meanwhile, recent research conducted by CustomerGauge found that closing the loop is the thing that B2B brands find hardest about NPS.

 Now, it may be hard, but the rewards are well worth it.
-We found that businesses who close the loop with all their customers increase the number of promoters by three times.
+We found that businesses that close the loop with all their customers increase the number of promoters by three times.
 What’s more, they can increase retention by as much as 12%.

 Tie customer sentiment to financial metrics